 It’s easy to use email to reach your friends, relatives, and other people you know.
 It’s okay to email potential employers or contacts in your industry or occupation, as long as their email addresses are public or posted on a discussion group or website.
 Here’s how:

 - Do some research.
 Visit the organization’s website to find out about the person and the organization.

 - In your first email contact, explain how you found the person and what you have in common.

 - Be specific about your reason for contacting the person.
-Are you asking for an information interview?
+Are you asking for an informational interview?
 Advice about your job?

 - Make sure the subject line of your email shows that your message isn’t junk mail:

 - Avoid asking questions in your subject line